numerai/numerox/readme.rst

 =======

 Numerox is distributed under the the GPL v3+.
 See LICENSE file for details.
-Where indicated by code comments parts of NumPy and SciPy are included in numerox.
-Their licenses appear in the licenses directory.
+Where indicated by code comments parts of NumPy are included in numerox.
+The NumPy license appears in the licenses directory.

 .. _model.py: https://github.com/kwgoodman/numerox/blob/master/numerox/model.py